nehalpatil7/tracer/README.md

 # AI-Powered Code Refactorer 1.0.2

 ## Project Overview
-This project is an AI-powered Copilot for Code Planning and Generation, developed as part of the Traycer AI interview.
+This project is an AI-powered Copilot for Code Planning and Generation, developed as a clone of Traycer AI.
 It features general query support, personalized code modification plans and history of all your modifications.

 ![Home](demo.png)
 ![History](history.png)